 Costa Rica is a gem of a destination for families.
-This Central American country offers adventures for all ages from its beautiful beaches, to lush forests, wild rivers, and animal sightings.
-At times, it can feel the country offers TOO may opportunities for exploration, so it’s important to narrow down the “must see” list.
+This Central American country offers adventures for all ages from its beautiful beaches to lush tropical rain forests, wild rivers, and animal sightings.
+At times, it can feel like the country offers TOO many opportunities for exploration, so it’s important to narrow down the “must-see” list.
 Here are our suggestions for what not to miss in Costa Rica with kids.

 For a longer hike in Costa Rica with kids, consider Las Pailas Trail at Rincón de La Vieja volcano.
 The volcano, Rincón de La Vieja rises 6200 ft above the jungle floor and visitors can take a 2.5 mile hike to see the boiling hot springs and bubbling mud pots.
 Kids will love this and everyone is kept a safe distance from the volcanic activity.

 3. White water rafting in Costa Rica with kids